 I’ve only recently discovered “Luther“, which is weird because it started at the same time as Sherlock.
 There are quite a few similarities between the two series (brilliant detectives, murder, exciting London setting, awesome opening credits) but they still feel very different.
 Luther seems a bit more gritty to me, and Idris Elba is fantastic as Detective John Luther.
 It’s set more in the East of London, but there’s also lots of great shots of the city, even some of Luther standing on top of buildings looking out similarly to Sherlock.
 Definitely worth a watch if you enjoy crime dramas.

 I’ve included this kind of weird show as well, although it might not be everyone’s cup of tea.
 The action doesn’t take place in the familiar central London setting, but around a housing estate neighbourhood and focuses on the lives of a group of teens doing community service who gain supernatural powers.
 I really enjoyed “Misfits” because, apart from the supernatural elements, it sort of shows a more realistic side to living in London.
-Seeing Iwan Rheon pre-Game of Thrones fame is also pretty cool.
+Seeing Iwan Rheon pre-Game of Thrones fame (and Robert Sheehan before the Umbrella Academy) is also pretty cool.
 It’s a dark comedy featuring a lot of profanity and violence though, so be warned!

 Historic London Films